ncapps/cloudnativedevops/README.md

 - Why not use managed kubernetes (EKS, Fargate) for the manager on the ground?
 - How will we instruct kubernetes to clean up docker images?
 - Will we create a DaemonSet for a logging agent?
+- Configuring RBAC for the kubenetes cluster on the platform
+- How do we separate configurationt data from the application?
+So we don't to redeploy the app if a password or certificate change.
+-